xdddduo/verilator/README.rst

 ..
-Github doesn't render images unless absolute URL
+Github doesn't render images unless use absolute URL
 ..
 Do not know of a conditional tag, "only: github" nor "github display" works

 |badge1| |badge2| |badge3| |badge4| |badge5| |badge6| |badge7| |badge8|